the wood wizzard

 Sanding

 Sanding is the next major part of the refinishing process.
 More time consuming than stripping usually, and even more labor intensive, proper sanding is the core of preparing pieces for a high quality finish.
 Sanding can be delicate or industrious, often times both on the same piece.
 Working through each layer, a fraction of a millimeter at a time, reveals the purest of grains in the wood.
-Using different grit sanding paper in order reveals more and more of wood's beauty, any chatoyance present in the grain comes forward at this point in the process.
+Using different grit sanding paper, in proper order, reveals more and more of wood's beauty, bringing any chatoyance present in the grain forward.
+Sanding is the fine detail that really prepares pieces for the final stages.

-This is the big 'finish.'
+The big 'finish.'
 The pay off.
-The Wood Wizzard custom mixes it's own stains, sealers, toners, glazes, paints, and especially - the final coat.
-Offering dull, matte, satin, semi-gloss, and high-gloss finishes, in open and closed pore finishes that not only look good, but last for years.
-Finish is beautiful, durable, and enjoyable to the eye and to touch.
-This is the armor for the stories wrapped up in a piece, and will sacrifice itself as part of it's duty to protect your furniture.
+The Wood Wizzard custom mixes it's own stains, sealers, toners, glazes, paints, as needed per project and especially - the final coat.
+Offering dull, matte, satin, semi-gloss, and high-gloss finishes, in an open or closed pore finishes that looks and feels amazing for years.
+The finish is beautiful, durable, transparent and enjoyable to the eye and to touch.
+This is the armor for the stories wrapped up in a piece, and will sacrifice itself as part of its duty to protect your furniture.
 May your favorite pieces be used for years, and may your finish wither away over time and use, allowing you to keep your memories in a piece, and have it finished again and again for generations.

 Maple Kitchen Table, satin finish, with Blue Painted Chairs, satin finish